Chandler’s Early Life, Art, and Activism

 Chandler’s Long Hot Summer of 1967 Epiphany

-Out of that determination came seminal pieces like “Fred Hampton’s Door 2”, a protest piece created from an actual door and representing the bullet-riddled, blood-stained bedroom door police shot through during their brutal police massacre of the sleeping, 21-year-old Black Panther, Fred Hampton; “Black Man Break Free…”, the sinewy, ebony, clenched-fisted black arm bursting through the white egg of racist oppression, and “SaKKKrificial Dance,” the artist’s interpretation of Matisse’s famous “Le Danse” 1 (1909).
+Out of that determination came seminal pieces like “Fred Hampton’s Door II,” a protest piece created from an actual door and representing the bullet-riddled, blood-stained bedroom door police shot through during their brutal police massacre of the sleeping, 21-year-old Black Panther, Fred Hampton; “Black Man Break Free…”, the sinewy, ebony, clenched-fisted black arm bursting through the white egg of racist oppression, and “SaKKKrificial Dance,” the artist’s interpretation of Matisse’s famous “Le Danse” 1 (1909).

 Matisse’s famous piece celebrates his appreciation of dance in the cultures of color he’d visited in the years before its creation.
 Chandler’s work, in stark contrast but no less masterfully, protests the Ku Klux Klan’s horrifying history of lynching, castrating and burning black men.
 In some cases, they danced gleefully around the murdered’s corpses as if in celebration of their atrocity.

 It is this powerful protest art the artist created in the 60’s, 70’s and 80’s for which he is most well-renowned.
 He continued to produce strong images evocative of painful historical events into the early 21st century.
 He has long considered creating this art his calling, a God-given mission.
-His images are no less compelling than the stories of warfare against evil chronicled in the New Testament of the Bible.
+His images are no less compelling than the stories of warfare against evil chronicled in the Old Testament of the Bible.

-The violent deaths of African Americans, especially men, aren’t unlike the brutal crucifixion of Christ on trees shaped into a cross.
+The violent deaths of African Americans, especially men, aren’t unlike the brutal New Testament crucifixion of Christ on trees shaped into a cross.
 However, the black people executed by lynching from a tree by similarly hateful men won’t rise from the dead.
 Modern lynching is by gunfire and other means but still no less targeted than was the execution of Jesus or the assassinations of Medgar (Evers), Malcolm (X) or Martin (Luther King).

 The Activist Artist Becomes an Activist Professor